-- Alcohol use, which can affect your body's ability to regulate your temperature
+- Alcohol use, which can affect your body's ability to regulate your temperature.

-- Overdressing, particularly in clothes that don't allow sweat to evaporate easily
+- Overdressing, particularly in clothes that don't allow sweat to evaporate easily.

-You can take a number of precautions to prevent heat exhaustion and other heat-related illnesses.
+There are a lot of things you can do to prevent heat exhaustion and other heat-related illnesses.
 When temperatures climb, remember to:

 - Wear loose fitting, lightweight clothing.
 Wearing too much clothing or clothing that fits tightly won't allow your body to cool properly.